 The most powerful people in central Italy in the middle of the first millennium BC were the Etruscans.
-At a time when Rome was still a small insignificant village, the Etruscans dominated the land to their north, so when the Romans came to reconstruct their early history, they discovered that early Rome was ruled by Etruscan kings, and it was only with the expulsion of the kings that Rome finally took off.
-But who were the Etruscans?
+At a time when Rome was still a fairly modest settlement, the Etruscans dominated the land to their north, so when the Romans tried to reconstruct their early history, they decided that early Rome must have been ruled by Etruscan kings, and it was only with the expulsion of the kings that Rome finally took off.
+But how far is this true?
+And who were the Etruscans?

 The Etruscans have always been a bit of a mystery.
 According to classical sources they came from the East.
 Herodotus said that they came from Lydia and tells a story of how there was a great famine in Lydia, so they decided to split the population in half and those who drew the short straw were sent off to settle somewhere in the West and they ended up in Italy and became the Etruscans.

 Archaeology however tells a rather different story of evolution from the Iron Age inhabitants.
 These are known as the Villanovan culture after a site excavated near Bologna in 1855.
 They date roughly from 1000 to 800 BC and were basically an extension of the central European Urnfield culture where the dead were cremated and the ashes buried in elaborate urns, the Villanovan type being typified by a double urn, with one urn placed as a lid on top of the other.
 They were the first users of iron, and their timber built round houses are sometimes found under the classic Etruscan sites.

 But around 800 to 750 BC, the pace of change quickened.
 Elaborate tombs begin to appear – no longer cremation but now inhumation in underground chamber tombs sometimes covered by a mound forming a tumulus.
 There was a population explosion too, and the number of settlements increased everywhere.